 If there is no Cloud-Code alternative for the destination platform it may be possible to reproduce some of your previous functionality using the native REST API of the platform, or by replicating your custom-code in a Lambda function using AWS API Gateway as a connection between your website and the Lambda.

-Keep in mind that this process usually cannot be started until the majority of important APIs are reproduced on the new platform, so you might be forced to approach manage-screens later in the transition.
-However, you don't need to have the UI ready to start this process and these APIs could be set up and tested using something simple like Postman to test the API well before the UI transition has started.
+Keep in mind that this process usually cannot be started until the majority of important APIs are reproduced on the new platform, so you might be forced to approach manage-screens later in the migration.
+However, you don't need to have the UI ready to start this process and these APIs could be set up and tested using something simple like Postman to test the API well before migrating the UI has started.

 Reproducing UI & Forms

-Transitioning the HTML for manage-screens will be more straightforward than reproducing your snippets Cloud-Code.
+Migrating the HTML for manage-screens will be more straightforward than reproducing your snippets Cloud-Code.
 Although GameSparks does have some custom-tags in their HTML editor, in most cases the HTML is used for simple CRUD forms which are easily reproduced in raw-HTML and in some cases you will be able to achieve more without GameSparks tags as well as being able to find more examples online on how to reproduce the same forms.

 Unfortunately there is no quick way to do this.
 Copy/pasting your existing HTML from GameSparks will save you time, but you won't find replacement for any GameSparks-specific tags so it could be faster starting from scratch.